OpenEvalProject/evals/manuscripts/elife-03553/v2/manuscript.md

 Mutations at rRNA genes were poorly mapped due to the repetitive nature of the region on Chr XII (150–200 copies of the 9.1 kb unit containing the 35S pre-RNA and the 5S RNA).
 By including repeatedly mapped reads across the rDNA locus, we could detect several hundred mutations at low allele frequency all within the expected deaminase mutation context, giving confidence in their detection and location (Figure 4—figure supplement 3A).
 Mutations were restricted to the well defined ribosomal replication fork barrier (rRFB) located between the 5S and 35S transcriptional units.
 No enhanced mutation was detected at the promoter regions (which are transcribed in opposite directions by RNAP III and RNAP I respectively).
 However mutations clustered at the rRFB site for both deaminases (Figure 4—figure supplement 3B), at a site where induced homologous recombination maintains the size of the ribosomal gene array.
 Although DNA double-strand breaks (DSB) have been detected at the site, it is likely that in vivo persistent breaks are rare in undamaged yeast (Fritsch et al., 2010).
 Accordingly we did not detect kataegic like clusters in the region, but rather localised mutated hotspots.
 Thus it is possible that other mechanisms such as cryptic transcription (Houseley et al., 2007) might expose the site to the action of the deaminases, rather than repair of double strand breaks.
 While AID overexpression in yeast deficient for components of the RNA processing machinery (THO) have enhanced genomic instability, particularly in highly transcribed GC-rich regions prone to R-loop formation (Gómez-González and Aguilera, 2007), in wild type yeast this effect is only mild.
 Nonetheless we observe positive association of MELs with predicted R-loop potential genes although the paucity of these features across the genomes (between 59–78 sites) precludes any predictive dissociation between high density of mutation, R-loop potential and transcription rates (Figure 4—figure supplement 4).

-## AID but not sA3G binds small RNAs
+### AID but not sA3G binds small RNAs

 An alternative explanation for the enhanced targeting of small RNA promoters by AID* is that the RNAs themselves preferentially bind AID, thereby creating co-transcriptional enrichment of AID in the vicinity of their genes.
-Purified AID binds RNA, with its in vitro deamination activity enhanced by treatment with RNAse A (
+Purified AID binds RNA, with its in vitro deamination activity enhanced by treatment with RNAse A (Bransteitter et al., 2003), whereas the non-catalytic domain of APOBEC3G is responsible for its ability to bind RNA and form high molecular weight ribonucleic–protein complexes (Huthoff et al., 2009; Bélanger et al., 2013).
+It is not known whether binding in both cases is specific for any particular RNA species, but based on our current observations we decided to test the ability of human AID and human APOBEC3G to bind in vitro transcribed tRNA as well as polyU RNA.
+Whereas both Flag-tagged overexpressed human AID and full length human APOBEC3G can be recovered from cell extracts by binding to biotin labelled RNAs, the catalytic domain of APOBEC3G (sA3G) is not (Figure 5A).
+Furthermore, full length APOBEC3G is efficiently recovered from extracts by the extended linear polyU RNA, a reflection of its ability to oligomerise in an RNA dependent fashion, whereas AID recovery is not enhanced by its binding to linear polyU RNA.
+Binding of AID to tRNA species was also found for endogenous yeast tRNAs, suggesting that the modifications found in vivo (pseudouridylation and 2′-O-ribose methylation) do not affect the interaction.
+The single domain APOBEC3A protein shows no RNA binding ability except a limited amount to doubled stranded RNA, despite sharing the preferential targeting to promoters as the rest of the deaminases (Figure 5—figure supplement 1A).
+Taken together, this data suggest a degree of specificity in the RNA binding preferences of the deaminases, with AID preference linked to structured rather than linear RNA (Figure 5B).
+Interestingly the catalytic activity of AID is not required for the binding or the specificity, since similar binding was observed for the inactive mutant AID-E58A (Figure 5A).

 ![Figure 5.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig5-v2.jpg)

 **Figure 5.:** (A) Left panel shows the in vitro transcribed pre-tI(UAU)D tRNA used for affinity purification.
 Right panel shows immunoblots for transiently overexpressed AID/APOBEC3G proteins following RNA-immunoprecipitation with pre-tRNA.
 (B) Affinity purification with tl(UAU)D probe, total yeast tRNA, homopolymeric single stranded (polyU) and double stranded (polyA:U) RNA.
 Left panel shows input proteins, right panel shows immunoblots for transiently overexpressed AID/APOBEC3 proteins following RNA-immunoprecipitation.
 Results representative of at least 3 independent experiments.
 (C) Deaminase induced mutations in the promoter region of the YBR194W locus.
 Top panels: accumulated mutations in the AID*, sA3G* and EMS whole genome datasets.
 Bottom panels: mutations detected in Sanger sequenced yeast clones unmodified or harbouring a chimeric YBR194W-snR6 locus.
 Each line represents one clone with dots representing mutations (at C, black; at G, red).
-Clones with no mutations are indicated.DOI: http://dx.doi.org/10.7554/eLife.03553.018
+Clones with no mutations are indicated.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig5-figsupp1-v2.jpg)

 **Figure 5—figure supplement 1.:** (A) Mutation density relative to the TSS for APOBEC3A and APOBEC3B induced mutations from ungΔ haploid cells (data from Taylor et al., 2013).
 The density at tRNA promoters is shown separately in red.
 (B) Mutations in breast cancer genome PD4120a and lung adenocarcenoma LUAD-S01345.
-Pie charts show the contribution of mutations at TC over mutations at the remaining dinucleotides and histograms show mutation density relative to all human TSS (Ensemble annotation).DOI: http://dx.doi.org/10.7554/eLife.03553.019
+Pie charts show the contribution of mutations at TC over mutations at the remaining dinucleotides and histograms show mutation density relative to all human TSS (Ensemble annotation).

 ![Figure 5—figure supplement 2.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig5-figsupp2-v2.jpg)

 **Figure 5—figure supplement 2.:** (A) Immunoprecipitation of chromatin associated RNAP II or (B) Histone H3 from unmodified or YBR194W-snR6 chimeric yeast.
 Black bars show enrichment relative to input in the unmodified strain with the modified strain in red.
 An unrelated locus, YJL105W is shown as control.
 Data from three independent experiments.
 (C) mRNA levels of YBR194W shown relative to ACF1.
 Levels at the TAF10 gene are shown as a control.
-Data from three independent experiments.DOI: http://dx.doi.org/10.7554/eLife.03553.020
+Data from three independent experiments.

 In order to test the RNA binding properties of AID in modulating its targeting preferences we introduced a chimeric snR6 RNA into the RNAP II driven YBR194W gene, which was identified in our dataset as a transcribed but poorly targeted promoter by both deaminases (Figure 5C top panels).
 Initiation and transcription of the modified locus remained overall unaffected (Figure 5—figure supplement 2), while comparison of the YBR194W promoter region by Sanger sequencing revealed enhanced mutation focused to the immediate vicinity of the TSS by AID* but not sA3G*.
 No such focussing of mutations was observed in the unmodified yeast overexpresing AID* (Figure 5C).